jpaffrath/jask/README.md

 ```

 ### Work with list variables
-A list in jask can either store numbers or strings.
+A list in jask can store strings, numbers and boolean values.
 ```C
 store list(1:2:3) in numbers
 print(numbers)